The Somberlain: Reissues

-Critical reception
+Reception

-Though the album has often been overshadowed by the band's following album Storm of the Light's Bane, The Somberlain has been well received by music critics and fans.
+Though often overshadowed by the band's following album Storm of the Light's Bane, The Somberlain has been well received by music critics and fans.
 Blabbermouth wrote that the album was released "to critical acclaim and today the power and passion of that release still resonates as bright as it did back then", calling it an "instant classic".

 Metal Injection called it an "essential" black metal album, writing that the album "is exploding with addictive, memorable hooks.
 Singular, unforgettable melodies overlay sinuous, quick-draw dynamics.
 Dual harmonies are perfectly executed in rapid-fire waves."
 They singled out the album's title track as "one of metal's greatest moments", describing the song as "delivering transformative, metal-thrashing transcendence."
 Kyle Ward wrote a detailed review of the album for Sputnikmusic, describing it as "unrelenting, epic, melodic, heavy, somber, brutal, emotional, and technical all in one".
 He also argued that "For most band's [sic], a CD like this would be their masterpiece, but with Dissection, it's just another album, not to mention their debut."

 Deathmetal.org, however, asserts that the album's rock and roll moments keep it outside the "black metal canon", stating that although The Somberlain manages to create an atmosphere, it "falls short of finding a synthesis of feeling and action as underground black metal in its inventive era did."